Hands-On Workshop

 Here is a list of the variables defined in Quire and what they control: https://quire.getty.edu/docs-v1/variables/#defined-variables.

-Here is an example of customizations made to the default starter project using the style variables:
+Here is an example of a customization (the addition of rosy pink at the top of the page) made to the default starter project using the style variables:

 Customizations to Cover Page